 Afterwards the ZP imprint appeared on various leaflets, manifestos and rants that saw the light of day only to be swallowed by the black hole of history, most never archived.
 ZP maintains an elusive tradition as a publisher with no material means and a nebulous virtual presence.

 As an “agent of Anarchy ” in the US for Colin Ward’s British journal, I was one of the founders in 1964 of Chicago’s Solidarity Bookshop.
 The Bookshop served as a center for Wobbly (IWW), anarchist and surrealist effusions, including Rebel Worker, for almost a decade.
 After facing felony-kidnapping charges, along with a dozen classmates from Chicago’s Roosevelt University , for protesting the sacking of radical historian Staughton Lynd, I dropped out to take up the printing trades at a Chicago co-op, J. S. Jordan Memorial.
 It was there that I collaborated in publishing the first US Anarchist Calendar and many pamphlets for Solidarity Bookshop, including a new edition of the classic revolutionary text – The Right to be Lazy.
-Upon moving to San Francisco in the mid 70’s to work in a commercial printshop, I became the Production Editor of Across Frontiers, a journal that gave voice to the dissident movement in Eastern Europe.
+I moved to San Francisco in the late 70’s to work in a commercial printshop and a few years later became the Production Editor of Across Frontiers, a journal that gave voice to the dissident movement in Eastern Europe.
 A decade later, I joined Inkworks Press, a collectively run print shop in Berkeley, and participated in the founding of the Network of Bay Area Worker Cooperatives (NoBAWC) and Just•Alternative•Sustainable Economics (JASecon), which promoted the grassroots economy in the SF Bay area.
 In 2011, I edited a collection of Paul Lafargue’s Right to be Lazy (AK Press) along with a selection of his short satirical works.
 I have been writing rants, manifestos and satire since high school.